Updated: Oct 8, 2022

 Evaluate what you care most about, what you want your life to be about, what you stand for, and what drives you.
 Values guide you to behaviors that are meaningful to you.
 Acceptance, diffusion, being present, and so on, are not ends in themselves but a way to clear the path to creating a life that aligns with your values.

 As you may have noticed, the acronym of this approach is “ACT”.
 You must take effective action, that is, behave in a way conducted by what is valuable to you, creating a fulfilling and satisfying quality of life.
 By practicing the previous skills, you engage in new patterns of thinking, feeling, and behaving.

-Each of these principles are driven from within, addressing first psychological barriers and slowly reaching the outer reality through your behaviors.
+Each of these principles is driven from within, addressing first psychological barriers and slowly reaching the outer reality through your behaviors.
 They are skills to be developed by continuous practice.
 Although we may not be able to immediately change our surroundings, we have the power to self-actualize and change our inner reality.
-However, it is not an all or nothing.
+However, it is not all or nothing.
 Don’t be discouraged if you are unable to go back to them every single time.

 Through the therapeutic alliance, counselors create a safe place for clients to explore their inner and outer experiences using metaphor, paradox, and existential exercises to get in contact with their thoughts, feelings, memories, and physical sensations that have been feared and avoided.
-Through this practice, clients gain skills to reconceptualize and accept their life events, gain clarity about personal values, define concrete goals, and commit to the behaviors conductive to desired change.
+Through this practice, clients gain skills to reconceptualize and accept their life events, gain clarity about personal values, define concrete goals, and commit to behaviors conducive to desired change.